Drive-Well/drive-well-ui/Readme.md

 # Drive Well - Workshop Management System

 A comprehensive **Workshop Management System** developed using **Angular 17** and **Spring Boot** to streamline daily operations at **Church Street Motors, Auckland, NZ**.
-This system effectively manages vehicle servicing tasks, customer invoicing, product inventory, real-time job tracking, and automated email notifications for live updates on job status.
+This system effectively manages vehicle servicing tasks, customer invoicing, product, real-time job tracking, and automated email notifications for live updates on job status.
 It also integrates **Spring Security OAuth** for role and permission-based authentication.

 ## Features